-There were methods developed to deal with time series data exhibiting nonlinear behaviors, which cannot be captured adequately by linear models.
-Hegger et al. [58] describe the TISEAN package, which implements methods of nonlinear time series analysis based on deterministic chaos, covering data representation, prediction, noise reduction, dimension and Lyapunov estimation, and nonlinearity testing.
-Small [59] focuses on time series embedding and reconstruction, essential for analyzing experimental time series data with nonlinear methods, including discussions on determinism and stationarity in physiological data.
-Bradley & Kantz [60] revisit nonlinear time-series analysis, discussing the practical issues that restrict the approach's power, such as signal sampling and noise, and highlighting its successful application across thousands of real and synthetic data sets.
+Time series exhibiting nonlinear behavior, such as chaos and limit cycles, pose additional challenges that cannot be captured adequately by linear models.
+Hegger et al. [61] describe the TISEAN package, which implements methods of nonlinear time series analysis based on deterministic chaos and includes algorithms for data representation, prediction, noise reduction, dimension and Lyapunov estimation, as well as nonlinearity testing.
+Small [62] focuses on time series embedding and reconstruction, essential for analyzing experimental time series data with nonlinear methods, including discussions on determinism and stationarity in physiological data.
+Bradley & Kantz [63] revisit nonlinear time series analysis, discussing the practical issues that restrict the approach's power, such as signal sampling and noise, and highlighting its successful application across thousands of real and synthetic data sets.

-Kantz [61] discusses the potentials and limitations of nonlinear time series analysis, emphasizing the need for extensions of methods towards systems coupled to random noises and those with more than a few active degrees of freedom.
-Zou et al. [62] provide an in-depth review of complex network methods for characterizing dynamical systems based on time series, covering phase space-based recurrence networks, visibility graphs, and Markov chain-based transition networks.
-Pereda et al. [63] describe non-linear multivariate analysis methods used in neurophysiology to study the relationship between simultaneously recorded signals, covering concepts of phase synchronization, generalized synchronization, and event synchronization.
+Kantz [64] discusses the potentials and limitations of nonlinear time series analysis, emphasizing the need for extensions of methods towards systems coupled to random noises and those with more than a few active degrees of freedom.
+Zou et al. [65] provide an in-depth review of complex network methods for characterizing dynamical systems based on time series, covering phase space-based recurrence networks, visibility graphs, and Markov chain-based transition networks.
+Pereda et al. [66] describe non-linear multivariate analysis methods used in neurophysiology to study the relationship between simultaneously recorded signals, covering concepts of phase synchronization, generalized synchronization, and event synchronization.